PinkDiamond1/action-reaction/README.md

 ## Action Tokens

+The distribution contract in this repo is an example of a token distribution.
+The action-reaction system is designed to handle any fungible token, an already existing token or a token that is minted on-the-fly with smart contracts.
+The action token is use case specific and can be anything.

+### The Token Distribution

-The action token distribution is handled via a finite supply contract, via a lock and mint combo, incentivising early adoptors with larger rewards of the action token.
+In this repo, the action token distribution is handled via a finite supply contract, via a lock and mint combo, incentivising early adoptors with larger rewards of the action token.
 The reward function decreases logarithmically with each transaction, depleting in 262,143 transactions for a total of 524,268 action tokens.
-This specific contract is an example of a token distribution for the repo.
-The action-reaction system is designed to handle any fungible token, already existing or minted on-the-fly with smart contracts.

 ![first 1000 transactions](./images/1-1000.png)